mwhailie/Multithread-Projects/README.md

 ## akka Actor

-- Developped a message sending system using akka framework to count and estimate the number of vowels in a set of text files.
+- Developped a message sending system using akka framework to count and estimate the percentage of vowels in a set of text files.